Environmental Educator / Camp Leader Position

 KIDS for the BAY Summer Camp

-KIDS for the BAY is an environmental education organization now celebrating our 25 Year Anniversary!
+KIDS for the BAY is an environmental education organization now in our 27th year of operation.
 To learn more about our mission, our impact and our award-winning programs, please visit our website at www.kidsforthebay.org.

-KIDS for the BAY (KftB) is in our eighteenth year of delivering a fun-filled summer of hands-on science and nature exploration in the unique environment of the San Francisco Bay Area.
-Our camp includes science investigations, nature games, art activities, hiking, kayaking, swimming and many more adventures.
+KIDS for the BAY (KftB) is in our nineteenth year of delivering a fun-filled summer of hands-on science and nature exploration in the unique environment of the San Francisco Bay Area.
+Camp includes science investigations, nature games, art activities, hiking, kayaking, swimming and many more adventures.
 Campers learn to care for the natural environment and become environmental stewards.
 Team building activities help to develop a fun loving, connected and caring Summer Camp community of friends, scientists and environmentalists.

-Camp sessions are one week long (Monday-Friday) between the hours of 8:30 am and 4 pm and take place at various natural habitats around the Berkeley area, including Lake Anza, Jewel Lake, Strawberry Creek, and Berkeley Marina.
-All sessions of camp include special field trips to ocean beaches, islands in the bay, the Exploratorium, the Oakland Zoo, the Aquarium of the BAY and many more exciting destinations.
+Camp sessions are one week long (Monday-Friday) between the hours of 8:30 am and 4 pm and take place at various natural habitats around the Berkeley area, including Tilden Park, Strawberry Creek, and Berkeley Marina.
+All sessions of camp include special field trips to ocean beaches, islands in the bay, the Exploratorium, China Camp State Park, the Aquarium of the Bay and many more exciting destinations.

 Camp sessions are for campers ages 5-7 and 8-10.
-Campers ages 11 – 14 are Leaders in Training.
-Each week of camp is led and managed by Environmental Educators, including Camp Leaders, Camp Assistant Leaders, and Camp Interns.
+Campers ages 11-13 are Leaders in Training.
+Each week of camp is led and managed by Environmental Educators including KftB Program Staff, Camp Leaders, Camp Assistant Leaders, and Camp Interns.
 Our camper-to-staff ratio is low, ensuring an enriching, safe, and positive camp experience.
 KftB also runs an after-care camp Nature Club from 4-5:30 pm.